Ask the Owner: Ted Leonsis

 Leonsis -- (laughs) You should definitely bring them to a game.
 I'd love to meet them and say hello.

 Thanks for joining us everyone!!
 Keep coming back.

 Caller: A lot of teams bring back retro uniforms for a game or two.
 Any chance you'll bring back the old Bullets jersey for a few Wizards games?

 The organization I think in the past has done a great job, the Zephyrs uniform.
 And last year we brought back the 35th anniversary of the championship team, and we've launched alumni outreach program and if you come to games you'll see lots of players, we just brought Greg Bower onto the organization as one of our lead scouts.
 I think that's very important.
 I think you've touched on something.
 We certainly have done that with the Caps, you see Peter Bondra, you see Rod Langway, you see last week we had a dozen players, we've been playing in Baltimore, actually had the Baltimore classic for Hockey and now we're doing the same next week in Baltimore for the Wizards, and good seats are still available.
 If you want to go retro, you should go to the Baltimore arena.

-Now: 82 °FToday: A t-storm in spots late in the afternoon
+Now: 85 °FToday: A t-storm in spots late this afternoon